kenter1/kenter1.github.io/readme.md

 ## Projects

-Castle Defence Wave VR
+Castle Defence Wave VR - You protect a castle with your bow and towers you purchase.
+Different enemies require different strategies, and requiring you to place towers in optimal locations.

   [![VR Castle Defence](https://img.youtube.com/vi/qs9IigFndK0/0.jpg)](https://www.youtube.com/watch?v=qs9IigFndK0)

-BattleBots VR:
+BattleBots VR - A Virtual Reality game inspired by the Battlebots shows.
+A multiplayer game with vehicle body deformations, physic impacts and bot variants with different speed, handling and armor.

   Multiplayer Showcase